-Here are some tips and a checklist to make sure you get the most out of the experience, that the Family Lawyer in Adelaide get the information he or she needs, and you get the advice you are after.
+Here are some tips and a checklist to make sure you get the most out of the experience, that the Family Lawyer gets the information he or she needs, and you get the advice you are after.

 - Take a friend.
 It can be overwhelming to take in all the detail, especially as you might already be feeling vulnerable.
 A trusted friend can be a great help.
-(Don’t worry that the Family Lawyer in Adelaide will not think you are odd.
+(Don’t worry your Family Lawyer will not think you are odd.
 People do this all the time!)

 - Think about what you would really like to know and take a list of questions to your interview.